FOOD ANALYSIS AND QUALITY CONTROL - 2021/2

 The learning and teaching strategy is designed to:

-To equip the student with a detailed knowledge of the principles of the standard and advanced biochemical, spectroscopic and chromatographic techniques used for food analysis through lectures and practicals and directed reading.
+To equip the student with a detailed knowledge of the principles of the standard and advanced biochemical, spectroscopic and chromatographic techniques used for food analysis through lectures (captured content), seminars/tutorials, practicals and guided learning.

-To critically discuss the advantages and disadvantages of techniques applied to the analysis of food components and the results obtained in practical reports.
+To critically discuss the advantages and disadvantages of techniques applied to the analysis of food components and the results obtained in a practical report (summative assessment).

-To assess the results obtained in terms of the regulations related to selected food products through directed reading.
+To assess the results obtained in terms of the regulations related to selected food products through directed reading (summative assessments).

-To enable the students to apply statistical methods for evaluating results in the practicals.
+To enable the students to apply statistical methods for evaluating results in the practicals (formative assessment).

 The learning and teaching methods include: